Baryonic Feedback across Halo Mass: Impact on the Matter Power Spectrum: Summary and Discussion

 Our results suggest that mass-dependent weak lensing measurements, particularly when stacking by group luminosity or richness, can directly probe baryonic feedback signatures.
 The distinct non-monotonic dependence of suppression on halo mass provides a potential observational discriminator of feedback models.
 Although seemingly straightforward, some systematics are worth pointing out.
 Group finding algorithms often have trouble identifying isolated halos, and could either fragment groups, or combine them due to line-of-sight projection effects (see e.g., \cite{Campbell2015}).
 There are also potential issues related to the identification of central galaxies, as well as the mis-centering between central galaxies and the true potential centers of halos.
+We defer explorations of these systematics to future work.

 Our conclusions are largely consistent with those of \cite{vanloon_2023}, in which the impact of AGN feedback was quantified across halo mass scales in the cosmo-OWLS and BAHAMAS simulation projects.
 Their study compared the power spectrum of particles within the spherical overdensity regions (both $R_{\rm{200m}}$ and $R_{\rm{500c}}$) of full-physics halos to that of the entire full-physics simulation, the gravity-only simulation, and matched gravity-only halo particles.
 They find that the contribution of halo mass bin to the matter power spectrum suppression is related to the fraction of mass redistributed beyond the virial radius.
 Similar to our findings, they identify group-scale halos as major contributors and both low- and high-mass systems as contributing subdominantly.